 To simulate expected spot prices, ACIL has developed several datasets that reflect the supply dynamics within the NEM.
-These include:
+These datasets include:

 - thermal power plant availability-ACIL used its stochastic outage model to develop 11 hourly power station availability simulations.
-The outage simulation is designed to reflect the probability of various planned and forced outages of generators and the effect they would have on spot prices - renewable energy resource-using its renewable energy resource model, ACIL estimated a set of traces that reflects the availability and quality of renewable resources/generation (such as wind and solar) in different regions across the NEM by taking into account weather and geographical conditions. - These traces are consistent with the weather conditions for the demand profiles from 2018-19 to 2020-21.
-Such an approach maintains the appropriate correlation between various demand profiles and renewable energy resource traces, as both electricity demand and renewable generation vary based on weather patterns - generation information-ACIL maintains a reference case projection of the NEM, which incorporates generator-related data such as costs and technological characteristics of generators, contract cover and portfolio ownership structure.
-It updates the reference case each quarter in response to the latest supply changes announced in terms of new investments, retirements, fuel costs and generator availability. - ACIL incorporates changes to the existing generation supply where market participants have formally announced changes, including mothballing, closure and change in operating approach of power plants.
-Near-term new generators are included, should ACIL deem these plants to be committed projects. - ACIL's forecast of the generation supply and costs within the NEM also closely aligns with AEMO's latest Integrated System Plan (ISP) and Electricity Statement of Opportunities (ESOO).
-To achieve this, ACIL would routinely compare its detailed assumptions with AEMO's ISP and ESOO findings, including the technical parameters of generators, fuel prices and interconnector expansions.
+The outage simulation is designed to reflect the probability of various planned and forced outages of generators and the effect that outages would have on spot prices - renewable energy resource traces-using its renewable energy resource model, ACIL estimated a set of traces that reflects the availability and quality of renewable resources/generation (such as wind and solar) in different regions across the NEM by taking into account weather and geographical conditions.

+These traces are consistent with the weather conditions for the demand profiles from 2018-19 to 2020-21.
+Such an approach maintains the appropriate correlation between various demand profiles and renewable energy resource traces, as both electricity demand and renewable generation vary based on weather patterns generation information-ACIL maintains a reference case projection of the NEM, which incorporates generator-related data, such as costs and technological characteristics of generators, contract cover and portfolio ownership structure.
+It updates the reference case each quarter in response to the latest supply changes announced in terms of new investments, retirements, fuel costs and generator availability.

+Since the draft determination, thermal generators have faced higher fuel costs.
+International gas prices and thermal coal export prices have been high and volatile during Q1 2022 as the war in Ukraine and sanctions against Russia added uncertainty to markets already impacted by global supply constraints (Figures 14 and 15).
+To reflect this development, ACIL has updated its coal price forecasts using the recent Bloomberg Intercontinental Exchange (ICE) forward curve for the Newcastle coal export price.
+Gas price projections have also been updated by incorporating recent domestic gas prices and LNG export prices.

+ACIL incorporates changes to the existing generation supply where market participants have formally announced changes, including mothballing, closure and change in operating approach of power plants.
+Near-term new generators are included, should ACIL deem these plants to be committed projects.

+ACIL's forecast of the generation supply and costs within the NEM also closely aligns with AEMO's latest Integrated System Plan (ISP) and Electricity Statement of Opportunities (ESOO).13 To achieve this, ACIL would routinely compare its detailed assumptions with AEMO's ISP and ESOO findings, including the technical parameters of generators, fuel prices and interconnector expansions.
 Any deviation in assumptions was investigated, and AEMO's findings were adopted if the deviation could not be justified.
-However, to date, ACIL's assumptions were closely aligned with AEMO's findings.
+However, to date, ACIL's assumptions have been closely aligned with AEMO's findings.